-All analytes from the outlet chamber of the effluent storage tank were recorded to be in compliance with discharge limits during the reporting period.

-No sampling of Petrol Interceptor 1 or Petrol Interceptor 2 sampling was required during the reporting period.
+All analytes from the outlet chamber of the effluent storage tank sampled on 7 November 2024 were recorded to be in compliance with discharge limits during the reporting period.
+Petrol Interceptor sampling was not required during the reporting period.
+The laboratory report for the Petrol Interceptor 1 sample collected on 30 October 2024 was pending as at the date of the October 2024 EM&A report submission.
+Having now been received, all analytes of the outstanding Petrol Interceptor 1 data were shown to be in compliance with the discharge limits.